 How have these feelings affected my life?

-Journaling can be a helpful tool in this process.
-Write down your thoughts and emotions as they arise, giving yourself space to explore them without judgment.
-This process not only provides clarity but also serves as an emotional release.
+Journaling can help in the process.
+You can write down all the thoughts and feelings arising, so you may keep leaving yourself space to engage with them without judgment.
+This process clarifies and provides an emotional release.

 2. Understand the Context of Your Actions

-What was happening in your life at that time?
+What was the situation with your life at that point in time?

-Self-compassion involves treating yourself with kindness rather than judgment.
-When you make a mistake, how do you react mentally?
-Would you speak to a friend the same way you talk to yourself?
-Practicing self-compassion means shifting your internal dialogue from one of criticism to one of understanding.
+Treat yourself with compassion rather than judgment.
+How do you react mentally when you do something wrong?
+Would you speak to a friend the same way you speak to yourself?
+Practicing self-compassion means you shift the internal dialogue from being critical to understanding.

 Consider these (3) three components of self-compassion:

-Mindfulness: Stay present with your feelings without letting them overwhelm you.
-Acknowledge your emotions and allow them to exist without judgment.
+Mindfulness: Stay present with your feelings without allowing them to drown you.
+Acknowledge your emotions and allow them to be there without judgment.

 4. Take Responsibility